All About Udon

 To enjoy udon noodles in their purest form, go for a traditional dish called Kake Udon.
 This version of udon features a simple stock called kakejiru.
 The broth is made using three iconic Japanese ingredients: dashi, mirin, and soy sauce.
 Chopped scallions are a popular topping.
 Sometimes, fried tofu and/or tempura are also added.

 Just like ramen, the flavor profiles of udon soup broths vary region-to-region across Japan.
-Although, one notable trend is that broths are typically darker in eastern Japan thanks to the use of dark soy sauce, also called koikuchi shōyu, while broths tend to be lighter, due to the use of light soy sauce or usukuchi shōyu, in western Japan.
+Although, one notable trend is that broths are typically darker in eastern Japan thanks to the use of dark soy sauce, also called koikuchi shōyu.
+In contrast, broths tend to be lighter, due to the use of light soy sauce or usukuchi shōyu, in western Japan.

-Two other popular udon dishes are Kitsune Udon, or “fox udon,” and Chikara Udon.
+Three other popular udon dishes are Kitsune Udon, or “fox udon,” Chikara Udon, and Curry Udon.
 Kitsune Udon is a meatless soup that’s topped with fried tofu.
 Wondering what this soup has to do with foxes?
 According to Japanese legend, fried tofu is supposed to be a fox’s favorite food.
 Chikara Udon also has an essential topping.
-This dish, also called “power udon,” is a dashi-style noodle soup that’s topped with mochi, which are meant to melt into the warm broth.
+This dish, also called “power udon,” is a dashi-style noodle soup that’s topped with mochi, which is meant to melt into the warm broth.
+Curry Udon is a spicy and comforting dish made with Japanese curry roux.
+Another udon dish worth mentioning is Yaki Udon; unlike the previous ones that have broth, Yaki Udon is a stir-fried dish with meat and vegetables.